seh-GAH-toh/.github/.github/CONTRIBUTING.md

 ## Issues

-Issues are very valuable to this project.
+Issues are immensely valuable to this project.

-- Ideas are a valuable source of contributions others can make
+- Ideas serve as a valuable source of potential contributions from others.
-- Problems show where this project is lacking
+- Problems highlight areas where this project requires improvement.
-- With a question you show where contributors can improve the user experience
+- Questions indicate areas where contributors can enhance the user experience.

 Thank you for creating them.

 ## Pull Requests

-Pull requests are a great way to get your ideas into this repository.
+Pull requests offer an excellent avenue for incorporating your ideas into this repository.

-When deciding if I merge in a pull request I look at the following
+When determining whether to merge a pull request, I consider the following criteria:
-things:

 ### Does it state intent

-You should be clear which problem you're trying to solve with your contribution.
+You should clearly articulate the problem you're addressing with your contribution.

 For example:

-> Add link to code of conduct in README.md
+> Add a link to the code of conduct in README.md

-Doesn't tell me anything about why you're doing that
+does not provide insight into the rationale behind the change.
+Conversely,

-> Add link to code of conduct in README.md because users don't always
-> look in the CONTRIBUTING.md
+> Add a link to the code of conduct in README.md because users don't always look in the CONTRIBUTING.md

-Tells me the problem that you have found, and the pull request shows me the action you have taken to solve it.
+not only identifies the problem but also presents the solution.

 ### Is it of good quality

-- There are no spelling mistakes
+- Ensure there are no spelling mistakes.
-- It reads well
+- Ensure readability and coherence.
-- For english language contributions: Has a good score on [Grammarly](https://www.grammarly.com) or [Hemingway App](https://www.hemingwayapp.com/)
+- For English language contributions: Aim for a high score on [Grammarly](https://www.grammarly.com) or [Hemingway App](https://www.hemingwayapp.com/).

 ### Does it move this repository closer to my vision for the repository

 The aim of this repository is:

-- To assit in promoting and disassociating the End Poem from Minecraft/Microsoft.
-- Enhance the discoverability of Julian Gough and his other works.
+- Description of objective 1.
+- Description of objective 2.

 ### Does it follow the contributor covenant

-This repository has a [code of conduct](CODE_OF_CONDUCT.md), I will remove things that do not respect it.
+This repository has a [code of conduct](CODE_OF_CONDUCT.md), and contributions that violate it will be addressed accordingly.